renvrant/formcontrol-freaks/chapter/chapter.md

     (This is like `assocPath`, but using a second object to get multiple changes at once.)
 *   `path`: retrieve the value at a specified location in a structured object.

+(We could write replacements for these to avoid depending on Ramda, but we prefer to leverage the work they've put into testing and performance optimization.)
 With these helpers in hand,
 our `formReducer` looks like this: